RITIK100/practical.md/practical.md

     Odd Numbers from 1 to 7:
     1 3 5 7

-# PRACTICAL 7.
-Write a C Program to create a simple calculator using switch Statement.
+# 7. Write a C Program to create a simple calculator using switch Statement.

     #include<stdio.h>
     int main()